Choose another writer in this calendar:

 The Klub Heinrich Heine, which Seghers chaired, was an important organization of antifascist activity in Mexico.
 Along with other German-speaking exiles, she founded the political and cultural monthly Freies Deutschland (Free Germany).
 Its contributors included such notables as Heinrich and Thomas Mann and Lion Feuchtwanger.
 The journal was distributed throughout Latin America.
 Seghers firmly believed that as a writer she could advocate the cause of the proletariat, but she became disillusioned when the German workers did not stop the Nazi takeover.
 Seghers's attempts to secure visas for her mother Hedwig Reiling failed and she perished in 1942 in Piski, a ghetto near Lublin.
 Five letters survived from her mother.

-After World War II Seghers returned Germany, settling in East Berlin.
-Der Ausflug der toten Mädchen (1946), a short story written in Mexico, returned to her youth as her later work Die Überfahrt (1971).
-Die Toten bleiben jung (1949, The Dead Stay Young) portayed martyred communists in a world of reactionaries and good revolutionaries.
+In summer 1950, Seghers moved from West Berlin to German Democratic Republic, not to her native Mainz, but East Berlin.
+Die Toten bleiben jung (1949, The Dead Stay Young), written at the end of the war, portayed martyred communists in a world of reactionaries and good revolutionaries.
 'Sagen von Unirdischen', from the volume Sonderbare Begegnungen (1972) was a science fiction story, and the novella Steinzeit (1975) was about the psychological and physical delf-destruction of an American Vietnam veteran.
 Die Hochzeit von Haiti (1949), Das Licht auf dem Galgen (1961), and Karibische geschichten (1962) were set in the Caribbean.
 For these works she studied its history and became interested in the life of Toussaint L'Ouverture, the black governor of Santo Domingo during the times of the French Revolution.
 Das Licht auf dem Galgen (The Light on the Gallows), which in part was Seghers's response to the Hungarian Uprising of 1956, inspired Heiner Müller's play Der Auftrag in the 1970s.
 Seghers returned again in the Caribbean scene in Drei Frauen aus Haiti (1980).
 Usually her protagonists were men, but in this work they were women.